zuluchaka/tradingplan/pin_bar_trading_strategy.md

 - Draw Major Support & Resistance Zones on the chart.

-### Identify Current Market Status:
+### Identify Current Market Structure (The TREND):
+Determine the Market structure on 4H, Daily, and Weekly timeframes
-- Trending Market (Uptrend, DownTrend)
+- Trending Market
+    * UPTrend (BULLISH) and Price ABOVE 200 EMA => Look for a BUYING opportunity at the beginning of IMPULSIVE Move, Take Profit at the End of it
+    * DownTrend (BEARISH) and Price BELOW 200 EMA => Look for a SELLING Opportunity at the beginning of IMPULSIVE Move, Take Profit at the End of it
 - Randing Market
-- Choppy Market
+- Choppy Market => DO NOT TRADE!!!

-### Identify Support and Resistance Levels:
+### Identify TrendLines (The LEVELS)

+- In a TRENDING MARKET:
-- Switch to WEEKLY Chart: Draw Trendlines only touching at least 2 wicks (parallel)
+  * Switch to WEEKLY Chart: Draw Trendlines only touching at least 2 Swing Points wicks (parallel) => Next Impulse Move
+- In a RANDING MARKET:
+  * Market moves horizontally between key support and resistance levels

+### Identify Support and Resistance Levels (The LEVELS):

+Retracement move respects previous swing point (support or resistance level) => Next Impulse Move

 - Switch to DAILY LINE CHART: Draw  Major & Minor (INTRA) Support & Resistance Zones

- * IF current Price > 200 EMA THEN UPTREND. => Look for a BUY (The Trend is MY Friend!!!!!)
- * IF current Price < 200 EMA THEN DOWNTREND => Look for a SELL (Don't Trade against the trend)

- look for DOUBLE BOTTOM : MAJOR SUPPORT + MAJOR SUPPORT TRENDLINE look for DOUBLE TOP: MAJOR RESISTANCE + MAJOR RESISTANCE TRENDLINE
+ * look for DOUBLE BOTTOM : MAJOR SUPPORT + MAJOR SUPPORT TRENDLINE

- ALWAYS TRADE NEAR AN AREA OF SUPPORT / RESISTANCE
+ * look for DOUBLE TOP: MAJOR RESISTANCE + MAJOR RESISTANCE TRENDLINE

-### REVERSAL PATTERN : Kangaroo Tail
+### REVERSAL PATTERN : Kangaroo Tail (The SIGNAL)

+To take a trade on 4H chart, make sure that the DAILY chart and WEEKLY chart align (TOP DOWN ANALYIS).

+Validity of a Kangaroo Tail:

-- The long wick should be at least 2-3 times the length of the body of the candlestick
+* The long wick should be at least 2-3 times the length of the body of the candlestick
-- The body should be larger than previous bars range
+* The body should be larger than previous bars range
-- The body should be present towards either the upper or lower extreme of the Pin Bar
+* The body should be present towards either the upper or lower extreme of the Pin Bar
-- The wick should stand out when compared to previous bars (with room to the left)
+* The wick should stand out when compared to previous bars (with room to the left)
-- Pin Bar will affect immediately following 4-5 bars
+* Pin Bar will affect immediately following 4-5 bars
-- Pin Bar should print at a Support and Resistance:
+* Pin Bar should print at a Support and Resistance:
- * Candle rejection: The wick touches the support/resistance but the body don't
- * Ideally at the end of an impulsive move and may indicate the beginning of a reversal price momentum
+ ** Candle rejection: The wick touches the support/resistance but the body don't ** Ideally at the end of an impulsive move and may indicate the beginning of a reversal price momentum
-- Pin Bar that appear/close in direction of the Trend
- * IF UPTREND then BULLISH Pin Bar closes higher than the open.
+* Pin Bar that appear/close in direction of the Trend ** IF UPTREND then BULLISH Pin Bar closes higher than the open.
- * IF DOWNTREND then BEARISH Pin Bar closes lower than the open.
+ ** IF DOWNTREND then BEARISH Pin Bar closes lower than the open.

-- Avoid Pin Bar that doesn't show a price rejection evidence
+* Wait for a Pinn Bar to occur after a PullBack to support or resistance level (end of retracement move) Avoid Pin Bar that doesn't show a price rejection evidence

-## Indicators Used for Confluence (Focus on QUALITY SETUPS)
+### CONFLUENCE - Indicators Used for Confirmation (Focus on QUALITY SETUPS)
-Factors of Confluence:
+Factors of Confluence: At least 2 Factors of confluence are engouh to take the trade

-- Trade in the direction of the Trend
+* Trade in the direction of the Trend
-- Price currently at a Support/Resistance Level, Supply & Demand Zones
+* Price currently at a Support/Resistance Level, Supply & Demand Zones
-- Moving Averages cross, touch (Dynamic Support & Resistance zones) - 8SMA, 21SMA, 89SMA, 50EMA and 200EMA
+* Moving Averages cross, touch (Dynamic Support & Resistance zones) - 8SMA, 21SMA, 89SMA, 50EMA and 200EMA
-- Price at a Fibonacci Retracements (Based on Top and Bottom of most recent TREND)
+* Price at a Fibonacci Retracements (Based on Top and Bottom of most recent TREND - 50%, 61%)
-- Trendlines: After drawing it , wait for price to retrace back to it
+* Trendlines: After drawing it , wait for price to retrace back to it
-- Bolinger Bands : If price are rejected (PinBar) from the major levels and from the Bands it is a confirmation
+* Bolinger Bands : For Ranging Market If price are rejected (PinBar) from the major levels and from the Bands it is a confirmation
-- Large Round Numbers: Pay attention to large round numbers closed to a Pin Bar (historically)
-- Pivot Points (PP):
-- Check Swissquote PinBar Indicator visual (if any)
-- Check Ichimoku Cloud indicator
+* Check Ichimoku Cloud indicator

 Moving Averages are used to gauge the direction and strength of the trend - They are dynamic SR Levels. price religiously bounces off certain EMAs during retraces.